 - weekly singing assemblies where hymns are practised in relation to our assemblies and Christian values

 - various concerts to perform in.
 Pupils at North Bradley are encouraged to perform musically from the moment that they enter our school.
 Our Key Stage one classes and Reception class, all participate in our annual Christmas musical.
 These have ranged from ‘The Donkey Seller’ to ‘Christmas Counts’.
 At Easter, Years 3 and 4 perform a musical which is based on the Easter Story.
 In the Summer Term, Upper Key Stage 2 (Years 5 and 6) work together to do a musical performance, ranging from ‘Pirates from Penzance’ to ‘Joseph and his Technicolour Dreamcoat’.
-Other performance opportunities arise throughout the school calendar, from singing in our church services to our end of year music tuition celebration and also to participate in the Trowbridge music singing celebration performed at the Civic Centre every summer and we have very recently performed at the Young Voices Choir concert on 9th January 2023, at the Resorts World Arena in Birmingham.
+Other performance opportunities arise throughout the school calendar, from singing in our church services to our end of year music tuition celebration.
+We also participate in the Trowbridge Schools singing celebration concert performed at the Civic Centre every summer and we have very recently performed at the Young Voices Choir concert on 9th January 2023, at the Resorts World Arena in Birmingham.
 It is the largest school choir in the world!

 - the learning of instruments.
 We have a good range of pitched instruments, including a class set of ukuleles and glockenspiels and also a variety of unpitched instruments.
 The pupils are provided opportunities to explore, compose, improvise and perform using these instruments.
 The ukuleles are taught to Year 4 three terms a year and Year 5 and Year 6, twice a year, using the Charanga scheme of work and the ‘First Access’ scheme.
 Playing these instruments enables pupils to understand musical notation in different forms, experience improvisation and composition and to experience the ‘fun’ element of playing together and making music.

 To further enrich the pupil’s musical experiences, a range of extra-curricular activities are available to them.
-At North Bradley, we offer a range of music tuition which include: voice, piano, keyboard, recorder and guitar led by peripatetic teacher Mr Turner and saxophone, flute and recorder led by peripatetic teacher Mrs Tucker.
+At North Bradley, we offer a range of music tuition which include voice, piano, keyboard and guitar led by peripatetic teacher Mr Turner and saxophone, flute and recorder led by peripatetic teacher Mrs Tucker.